 - Made McClelland Barclay jewelry.

 - Under license to United Artists, made costume jewelry inspired by films produced by Alexander Korda–“Thief of Bagdad”(1940) & “The Jungle Book”(1942).
 Story that the items were commissioned by Korda to give to crew members is false.

-- Rice-Weiner Co. split in 1946.
+- Rice-Weiner Co. split in 1947 (some sources cite 1946).
 Alvin & Robert Rice, with designer Louis Mark founded the new Barclay Jewelry Co. using the mark “Barclay”.

 - Rice-Weiner was relaunched by the introduction of 2 new lines: Jeray and American Beauty Pearls.